krmdel/120_days_of_CUDA_challenge/daily_projects/day_38/README.md

-Day 38: Implementation of encoder-decoder ingegration for sequence-to-sequence in CUDA
+Day 38: Implementation of encoder-decoder integration for sequence-to-sequence in CUDA

 1) Summary of the daily tutorial: